 Two dimensional CAD

 In two dimensional CAD, you can only see the X and Y axis of an object.
 Separate views are required to observe the Z-axis.
-Two dimensional CAD is almost obsolete nowadays except fields like civil engineering and architectural engineering
+Two dimensional CAD is almost obsolete nowadays except for fields like civil engineering and architectural engineering

 Three dimensional CAD

-In three dimensional CAD, you will be able to see all X, Y and Z axis in a single view.
-Three dimensional CAD gives the most realistic look of the actual object.
+In three-dimensional CAD, you will be able to see all X, Y, and Z-axis in a single view.
+Three-dimensional CAD gives the most realistic look of the actual object.
 99% of mechanical designs have now adopted three dimensional CAD practice.

 Popular CAD software Modules

 There are hundreds of modules in a CAD software package.
 But below are few modules which are widely used in industries